 Margo’s decade of professional commercial work combined with her past teaching experience has allowed her to develop an extensive curriculum for the summer.
 She will begin by teaching many technical photography skills, starting with the basics of shooting in manual before moving on to more complex topics.
 Margo will walk them through the physics of capturing light, the mathematics of exposure, and the relationships between f-stops and shutter speeds.

 Next, they will learn composition + design of the frame, studying different qualities of light, and telling a compelling visual story.
 Photography requires you to master the camera in your hands and align with the vision in your eyes, so there’s a bigger practice of centering yourself and “seeing.”
 This feels like a pretty advanced topic to teach, but I’d like to get that far with this pilot group of girls.

 Just as a camera is a tool to capture an image, I want the course to be a tool for empowerment.
 I’d love for them to gain confidence and feel like a BOSS of their camera (a traditionally masculine object) and also have the freedom to capture images that tell their personal story in the world.
 I want them to leave with the tools they’ve gained and the hunger to learn more and express more.
 It’s just a launching point for a journey in creativity and self-expression.

 If you or someone you know might be interested in participating in Margo Moritz’s summer camp sign up for Girls Photo Club here.

 About the Author

 Shannon Stewart is a Temple grad with a BA in English.
-She worked as a Marketing Specialist, and her true calling is storytelling.
-She is a writer and a publicist at the art production agency Wonderful Machine.
+She worked as a Marketing Specialist, a writer, and is now the editor at the art production agency Wonderful Machine.
 You can connect with Shannon via LinkedIn and follow her on Instagram.
 This article was also published here and shared with permission.